samuelsson/phpMyXBMC/README.md

 This is an early version of a website GUI for viewing movies/shows and stats about your XBMC library when exported to MySQL.

 This will only work with newer browsers with support for the latest versions of CSS and HTML.
-So if you are using Internet Explorer this won't work (and even if it would work you shouldn't use IEr anyway).
+So if you are using Internet Explorer this won't work (and even if it would work you shouldn't use IE anyway).

 ## Languages and stuff used
 > PHP with PDO